XavierDefontaine/CV/README.md

 _Logistics Coordinator & Admin Manager_
 - Led a team of 5 assistants overseeing a roster of 200+ artists across 15 agents and its logistics.
 - Created a corporate travel unit and provided expertise to boost our margins by up to 20%.
-- Acted as main contact between the directors, artists, managers and our staff for any operational, logistical, legal and administrative support.
+- Acted as main contact between the directors, artists, managers and our staff for support and resolve any conflict be operational, logistical, legal or administrative.

 **The Big Noise Festival** - Elephant & Castle, London (2014)
 _Booker/Production assistant_